-- Published on Mon, Apr 01, 2002
+Reader Question: Bronchodilators and IPPB Treatments- Published on Mon, Apr 01, 2002

 Question: Whats the latest on coding for broncho-dilators and intermittent positive pressure breathing (IPPB) treatments?
 We heard that the CPT Editorial Panel was updating these.

 The AMAs CPT panel has discussed these codes on three occasions in the last 18 months and still has not made final recommendations.
 The panel plans to complete the debate on this issue in May 2002.

 ) is used to report initial demonstration and/or evaluation of the use of a device such as the small-volume nebulizer, metered-dose inhaler or dry-powder inhaler.
 The same code (94664) can also be used when these devices are used for sputum induction for diagnostic purposes.
 However, this code can be billed only once in a 24-hour period.
 Use 94665 ( subsequent nebulizer treatment

 ), which is also for initial instruction and demonstration.
 Again, this code can be billed only once per day.
-Use 94651 ( subsequent IPPB) for subsequent demonstration and evaluation of the use of IPPB on another day of service.
+Use 94651 ( subsequent IPPB

+These are complete codes they cannot be split into professional and technical components.
+If hospital personnel provide these services, physicians cannot bill for them.
+If the physician or any member of his or her staff provides them, or owns the equipment, the physician can bill for them.
 Answers to Reader Questions and You Be the Coder provided by Theresa Thompson, BS, CPC, a coding specialist in Sequim, Wash., Mary Mulholland, RN, BS, CPC, reimbursement analyst at the University of Pennsylvania department of medicine in Philadelphia; Carol Pohlig, BSN, RN, CPC, a reimbursement analyst for the Hospital at the University of Pennsylvania in Philadelphia; Walter ODonohue, MD, FCCP, FACP, chairman of the CPT committee of the American College of Chest Physicians (ACCP) and a representative to the AMA CPT advisory committee for ACCP, Omaha, Neb.; and Rona Hamill, billing specialist, Asthma and Allergy Center, Papillion, Neb.